Have You Sustained A Spinal Cord Injury?

 State law does provide for exceptions to this general statute of limitations for personal injury claims based on negligence.
 In some cases, injury victims may have less time to file their claims before the statute of limitations bars them from filing claims.
 As a result, consulting legal counsel as quickly as possible following an accident that causes spinal cord injuries may be essential to maintaining a legal claim.

-An Orlando spinal cord injury lawyer may be able to help you determine the cause of the accident and the identity of any potentially liable parties if you or a family member has sustained a spinal cord injury in an accident.
+An Orlando injury lawyer may be able to help you determine the cause of the accident.
 This information can be crucial to determining how to proceed in your case.

-Consulting legal counsel about your potential options for legal recourse can be an effective way of understanding the legal parameters of your situation.
-You can then make a more knowledgeable decision about filing your claim once you have received the answers to all your questions.
+Consulting legal counsel about your potential options for legal recourse.
+This can be an effective way of understanding the legal parameters of your situation.
+You can then make a more knowledgeable decision about filing your claim.